 The amount that you see deducted from your paycheck each pay period is not the end of Social Security taxes.
 Your employer must also pay the same amount that you do.
 Essentially, you, as the employee, pay this tax as well, because most employers figure this into the total cost of payroll, and it is money not available to pay you.
 However, the tax is not shown to individuals, so it is essentially hidden.

 Video of the Day

 What It Pays For

 The most well-known item that FICA taxes pay for is Social Security retirement benefits, which are available to people who have contributed for a sufficient time period to the Social Security system.
 The tax money also funds Social Security disability, for people who are permanently disabled.
 Survivor's benefits are also included for some people with a spouse or parent who died leaving dependents behind.

-If you work at multiple employers throughout the year, you may earn over the maximum salary for FICA taxes, but your employers may not be aware of this, and continue withholding money from your paycheck.
+If you work for multiple employers throughout the year, you may earn more than the maximum salary for FICA taxes.
+Your employers may not be aware of this, which means they will continue withholding money from your paycheck.
 If this happens, you can receive credit for the overpaid taxes when you file your federal income tax return for the year, and a potential refund.
 Some employers appear to withhold more FICA than the allowable rate.

 Medicare taxes are set at 1.45 percent as of 2019, and some employers add this in to the FICA withholding amount.
 There is no income cap for Medicare taxes as for FICA withholding, which means that all income is subject to Medicare tax.